connorwade/connorwade.github.io/src/content/blog/lighthouse-auditing-in-dev.md

 2. Select the demo project for Sveltekit
 3. Enable playwright for testing

 Any other option doesn't really matter.
 You can add anything else you'd like.
 I am using Sveltekit mostly because it comes with a more robust demo than other projects.
-This makes it so we don't have to create a bunch of pages from scratch to get going with testing.
+This makes itso we don't have to create a bunch of pages from scratch to get going with testing.
 I just want to focus on the integration and not writing client code.

 If you're unfamiliar with Vite and Sveltekit, I would recommend running `pnpm dev` just to familiarize yourself with base of the project.
 It also has a Wordle game in it that's pretty fun.
 So, go ahead and lose an hour or two playing that.